XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Floor-Replacement.md

 Note- the highlighted section for later...

-I will note, I am no longer a customer of AllState.
-I did not feel like "I am in good hands."

 ## Fixing the issue myself.

 Given my insurance company who claims to cover burst pipes, does not cover burst pipes, I decided to go ahead and remediate this issue myself.